Aggressive Augusta Truck Accident Lawyers

 A trucker must follow regulations issued by:

-Proving the violation of a safety regulation is one of the best ways to win a Georgia truck accident claim.
+Proving the violation of safety regulation is one of the best ways to win a Georgia truck accident claim.

 What happens if the accident was partly my fault?